Eli Soriano: Death

 Soriano died on February 10, 2021, in Santa Catarina, Brazil at the age of 73.
 The Members Church of God International released a statement on the same day announcing his demise, but did not state his cause of death.

 Legacy

+Soriano became known for his participation in religious debates and public discussions with preachers and representatives of different Christian denominations.
+He addressed questions concerning biblical interpretation, doctrine, and religious practice.
+Among the more notable programs and public forums in which he participated were Dis is Manolo, Debate with Mare at Pare, and Dong Puno Live, alongside numerous other debates and discussions held throughout his career.

+Soriano frequently participated in public religious debates, including televised debates and other public forums.
+He debated church leaders, pastors, Catholic priests, Christian apologists, lawyers, and politicians.
+His debate opponents included Fr.
+Anton Pascual, Rev. Msgr.
+Nico Bautista, Fr.
+Robert Reyes, Roberto Pagdanganan, Msgr.
+Moises Andrade, Benny Abante, Etta Rosales, Manuel Morato, Roger Arienda, Most Rev. Teodoro Bacani Jr., Dr. Grady S. McMurtry, Froilan Garza, Mitch Vickers, Pastor Rubens Sodré, Willy Majaducon, Elmer Albuera, Gamaliel Payawal, and Ronald Obidoz among others.

 Different celebrities, religious groups and politicians including President Rodrigo Duterte sent their condolences and sympathies.
 They also sent messages of support and recognition of the late preacher's services and charity works.
 On April 4 to April 10, 2021, the Members Church of God International held a special week-long charitable event called "The Legacy Continues".
 The event coincided with the 57th year since the late preacher was baptized in the Church.
 The event included the MCGI Global Feeding Program, the opening of the MCGI Free Store branches (originally launched on March 14, 2021), a Wish Granting and a special episode of Serbisyong Bayanihan.